 These slightly intimidating acronyms are actually pretty simple calculations:

 - Mean Time To Acknowledge (MTTA): The clock starts when the request is submitted and stops when work on the issue starts.
 Note MTTA should be included in the MTTR calculation, explained next.

 - Mean Time To Resolve (MTTA): The clock starts when the request is submitted to Jira and stops when the team marks the request resolved (the timer restarts if the issue is reopened).
 This includes time to acknowledge and research the issue, coordinate with other teams/vendors, implement changes/fixes, etc. This is the critical metric for your customers, who are likely blocked until their request is resolved.

 Like SLAs, these metrics give you a sense, in the aggregate, of process efficiency.
 It can lead to Continual Improvement investigations into why the numbers aren't on target.
 Maybe the backlog is too big (i.e. MTTA is a high percentage of MTTR) so tickets are waiting too long for an available team member to start working them.
 Perhaps MTTA is fine and the issue is a downstream process with another team that is blocking your team.

 We've just scratched the surface of the ways you can use your Atlassian tools to drive your Continual Improvement practices and optimize your organization.
 Whether as a source of data-driven retros and regular health monitors or as the central hub for managing the assessments and plans generated from Continual Improvement activities, Atlassian tools will turbocharge your Agile work management journey.

-If you're not sure you're realizing the full benefits of your Atlassian suite, give us a shout to discuss what parts of Atlassian optimization you should start focusing on today!
+Check out our article on which Atlassian tools are right for your business, and if you're not sure you're realizing the full benefits of your Atlassian suite, give us a shout to discuss what parts of Atlassian optimization you should start focusing on today!